 The New Testament provides a proliferation of verses about kindness, especially what it should look like in us.
-The Old Testament teaches about God's love and the New teaches us.
 When the Holy Spirit controls our lives, she will produce fruit easily recognizeable as traits of kindness...goodness, gentleness and kindness.
 Here is where we see that definition in the Greek - chrestotes - moral goodness, integrity with gentleness.

-A myriad of verses demonstrate how to gain kindness, develop the character trait in us:
+A myriad of verses demonstrate how to gain kindness and develop the character trait in us:

 - Apply the benefits of God's promises in your life...which will result in kindness.